-Content Additional information Management of water resources: metering low water-use appliances greywater use exploitation of new sources rainwater catchment new reservoirs/estuary barrages unexploited aquifers inter-basin transfers.
+Content Additional information Management of water resources:meteringlow water-use appliancesgreywater use.
+Exploitation of new sources: rainwater catchment new reservoirs/estuary barrages unexploited aquifers inter-basin transfers.

 Mathematical skill number Opportunities for skills development and independent thinking MS 0.1 Students could convert data and change the units used in transfer rates, volumes and residence times in the hydrological cycle.
-MS 0.4 Students could estimate results to sense check that the calculated values are appropriate, such as when calculating residence times in different water reservoirs.
+MS 0.4 Students could estimate results to sense check that the calculated values are appopriate, such as when calculating residence times in different water reservoirs.
 MS 1.2 Students could calculate the mean rate of water transfer between two water reservoirs.
 MS 1.3 Students could interpret data relating to aquifer flow rates.
 MS 1.6 Students could use data on changing transfer rates to calculate changes in the mean water content in an aquifer.
 MS 1.7 Students could analyse a scatter graph of per capita water use against mean GDP to suggest reasons for different rates of water use.
-MS 1.8 Students could make order of magnitude calculations using data on per capita and national water use.
+MS 1.8 Students could compare storage volumes of natural water reservoirs and transfer rates.

 Mathematical skill number Opportunities for skills development and independent thinking MS 3.1 Students could construct a flow diagram using data on processes and reservoir storage.
-MS 3.6 Students could calculate the rate of infiltration into rocks of different permeabilities.
+MS 3.6 Students could calculate the rate of infiltration through rocks with different permeabilities.

-Students could plan activities in a range of environmental contexts related to the hydrosphere, including ones where first-hand experience of practical activities may not be possible.
+Students could plan activities in a range of environmental contexts related to the hydrosphere, including ones where first hand experience of practical activities may not be possible.